codatio/codat-docs/docs/lending/guides/loan-qualification/process-loan.md

 🙏🏽 This step is normally performed by the borrower.

-Next, you need to provide Codat access to an accounting platform so that we can fetch the data required to underwrite the application.
+Next, you need to provide Codat access to an accounting software so that we can fetch the data required to underwrite the application.
 Open the `linkUrl` returned by the new application response in your browser window.
 Follow the flow built using [Link](/auth-flow/overview), our hosted or embedded integrated authorization flow.

 Select the **Codat Sandbox** as the source of accounting data.
 * You can choose any company type that best fits your use case.